 [For each run, please perform a sufficient number of iterations to ensure that lift and drag no longer trend upward or downward.
-This can be checked by monitoring the lift or drag as a function of the number of iterations.
-If the value of lift or drag continues to fluctuate with the number of iterations (which could happen if the actual solution is oscillatory or chaotic in time), take the average over a range of iterations.
+This can be done by monitoring lift or drag as a function of the number of iterations.
+If lift or drag continues to fluctuate with iterations (which could happen if the actual solution is oscillatory or chaotic in time), take the average over a range of iterations.
 Alternatively, in that case we allow the option of performing a transient simulation and take the time average of lift or drag.]